 Light rail in Portland acts as a spine on which densification and growth are planned, with the Comprehensive Plan formally regulating the order of the city and the region with regard to rail transit.
-Portland planning nevertheless forms a holistic ecosystem of reinvestment in the core to attract and retain the middle class and to maintain the position of Portland, and particularly downtown Portland, within the region.
-These plans for transit-oriented revitalization are not always realized, or at least not on the time scales imagined, as in the case of the Gateway Regional Center at the edge of East Portland.
+These plans for transit-oriented revitalization are not always realized, or at least not on the time scales imagined, as in the case of the Gateway Regional Center in East Portland.
 Gateway has seen relatively little of its planned urban redevelopment materialize decades after the arrival of light rail and seventeen years after the institution of an Urban Renewal Zone (PDC 2016), with the combination of an extensively auto-oriented built environment, a concentration of poverty and racial minorities excluded from the core, and comparatively low rents precluding wide-scale private redevelopment-for now.